mrworf/iceshelf/README.iceshelf-restore.md

 **Conflict handling (`--conflict`):** Before writing any file, the tool checks if the destination path already exists.
 Default is to skip existing files (`skipall`).
 You can set `--conflict replace` to always overwrite, `--conflict skipsame` to skip only when the existing file has the same contents (by checksum) and abort when it differs, or `--conflict abort` to abort the restore on the first existing path.

+**Unexpected files in destination (`--show-extras`):** Use `--show-extras` to have the audit report include a section listing all files present in the restoration folder that were not part of the backup.
+This helps you spot leftovers or stray files.
+The list is written only to the report file, not to the command line.

 Note!
 Once the restore process has started, a failure to remove or rename/move an existing file will only cause a warning, restore will still continue.

 ## Corrupt backup